 - Raddish, rocket, watercress, radicchio, endive.
 To support the liver in clearing histamine.

-After a period of time, you may be able to slowly reintroduce some of these foods back into your diet.
+After a period of time, once the underlying causes have been addressed, you may be able to slowly reintroduce some of these foods back into your diet.
 With some guidance and using a food diary, you will learn which foods you are able to eat.
-Some foods you will be able to have sometimes, in small amounts and, others you may not.
+Some foods you will be able to have sometimes and, others you may not.

 You can manage histamine intolerance.
 As a result, you will be able to live more comfortably, and be free of your symptoms.
 Above all, you need to be patient.
 Let your body heal itself.